 The amount of bags she sold for the prices she did that is diabolical.

-Good news on the new customers."You've Got to Keep Your Mind Wide Open" - AnnaSophia Robb
+"You've Got to Keep Your Mind Wide Open" - AnnaSophia Robb

 my Folksy shop Goldy'sclearoutblog debaynewebdesign